Code-Institute-Submissions/IFDMSP-A/README.md

 > The Game in a Nutshell!

-* The game will be a simplified pastiche of the events of a political run for the office of prime minister, as the player will assume the role of an already established UK parliamentarian (MP).
+* The game will be a simplified pastiche of the events of a political run for the office of the prime minister, as the player will assume the role of an already established UK parliamentarian (MP).

 * Therefore, the game will focus on the ‘General Election’, not the challenge of local ‘bi-elections’.